 when can i see the Batwa people & cultural experiences in uganda-mgahinga

 Have you imagined visiting the “Batwa people of Uganda who lived in the forest before their resettlement”?
 Have you thought of having a chance to meet the pygmies of Uganda during your mountain gorilla trekking encounter in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park?
-When you visit them, you will be able to see the forest nature in their eyes and lives.
+When you visit them, you will be able to see the forest in their eyes and lives.
 With the Batwa cultural trail experience at Mgahinga Gorilla National Park, you will encounter the unforgettable authentic culture, traditions, and customs of the Batwa people, who formerly lived deep in the tropical rain forest, and be free to explore the Batwa people’s ancient cultures.

 Highlights of the Batwa Trail experience

-The Batwa Trail takes travelers from the base of Muhuvura Cave.
+The Batwa Trail takes travelers to the base of Muhuvura Cave.
 The Batwa Trail Walk is a Ugandan living museum where travelers can easily learn about the Batwa People, a pygmy tribe that was formerly living in the dense tropical forest of Mgahinga Gorilla National Park.
 The Batwa people were hunters, fruit gatherers, and fierce warriors that mostly depended on forest products for shelter, medicine, and food for their well-being.

 Why the Batwa Trail cultural experiences

-The Batwa trail walk is conducted by experienced Batwa guides who offer more insight into their former traditional forest life, culture, and their new normal.
+The Batwa trail walk is conducted by experienced Batwa guides who offer more insight into their former traditional forest life, culture, and new normal.
 The Batwa people demonstrate all their past hunting skills and techniques for gathering honey and fruits.
-The Batwa guides will show you most of the medicinal plants that were used for treating different diseases, their experienced guide will demonstrate how they used to make bamboo cups, then all the travelers are invited finally to the sacred Ngarama Cave, which was once the home to the Batwa King.
-The Batwa women of the community perform their cultural dance, and visitors are welcome to join them in their traditional dances.
+The Batwa guides will show you most of the medicinal plants that were used for treating different diseases; their experienced guide will demonstrate how they used to make bamboo cups; and then all the travelers are finally invited to the sacred Ngarama Cave, which was once the home of the Batwa King.
+The Batwa women of the community perform their cultural dances, and visitors are welcome to join them in their traditional dances.

 Important information to Know about the Batwa people of Uganda